matt765/matt765/README.md

 <h4>11 apps</h4>

-Vanilla JS project with 11 fairly simple apps using external APIs, JS libraries and DOM manipulation.
+Vanilla JS project with 11  apps using external APIs, JS libraries and DOM manipulation.

 <a href="https://matt765.github.io/11-javascript-apps/">Live link</a> | <a href="https://github.com/matt765/11-javascript-apps">Repository</a>